Yumi's Cells (webtoon)

 Yumi's Cells is a South Korean manhwa series written and illustrated by Lee Dong-gun.
-This webtoon was released on internet portal Naver Webtoon from April 1, 2015, to November 13, 2020, with a total 512 chapters.
+This webtoon was released on internet portal Naver from April 1, 2015, to November 13, 2020, with a total 512 chapters.
 The story revolves around Kim Yumi, a 32-year-old office worker, and her brain cells, tiny blue-hooded cells that control her every mood, thought, and action.